GodotSteam/GodotSteam-Docs/docs/classes/apps.md

     Checks if the license owned by the user provides low violence depots.

     **Return**: bool

-    True if the user owns the DLC and it's currently installed, otherwise false.

     ---
     [:fontawesome-brands-steam: Read more in the official Steamworks SDK documentation](https://partner.steamgames.com/doc/api/ISteamApps#BIsLowViolence){ .md-button .md-button--store target="_blank" }